 This class will help you practice for the interview (speaking and comprehension); review the 100 civic questions (history/government); and practice reading and writing for the Citizenship Test.

-Practice for the interview (speaking and comprehension); review the 100 civic questions (history and government); and practice your reading and writing.
-Registration required.
+practice for the interview; review the 100 civic questions (history and government); and practice for the reading and writing test.

 A place where speakers of other languages can practice intermediate level reading and conversational English.
 Instruction from volunteers of the Southwest Regional Library.